Guide to Bali for Budget Travelers

-A bit further North along the coast there is Canggu which constantly increases its popularity among Westerners but still remains to be more peaceful area than Kuta and Seminyak.
-Nowadays this area is the place to go for all hip and trendy people visiting Bali.
+A bit further north along the coast you’ll find the trendy hub of the island – Canggu.
+The district constantly increases its popularity among Westerners but still remains to be more peaceful area than Kuta and Seminyak.
+Nowadays this is the place where a lot of tourists and travelers are heading when visiting Bali.
 Also a lot of Western expats live around Canggu.

 The building of Deus Ex Machina is definitely one place worth a visit in this area.
-Located in beautiful area next to rice fields this big complex has a restaurant/cafe, shop, art gallery and a skate ramp only to name a few.
+Located in a beautiful area next to rice fields, this big complex has a restaurant/cafe, shop, art gallery and a skate ramp only to name a few.
 For more information check out their website.

-A bit north from Canggu there is the famous Tanah Lot Temple which is located in the ocean.
-On low tide you can walk down to the reef but there is no tourist access inside the actual temple.
+A bit north from Canggu there is the famous Tanah Lot Temple, that is actually located in the ocean.
+On low tide you can walk down to the reef but there is no tourist access inside the temple.
 It is a bit of a tourist trap but I think it is still it is worth a visit and especially beautiful during sunset.

-There is a lot of affordable homestays in Canggu especially around Batu Bolong and Berawa beach.
+Hostels have not been a major thing in Bali until recently when more and more backpackers are visiting Bali and especially Canggu.
+Personally I prefer to stay at homestays, which are actually really cheap when you are sharing the room with your travel companion.
+There is a lot of homestays in Canggu especially around Batu Bolong and Berawa beach.
 My favorite place to stay in Canggu is Putra Dhadi Homestay which is located on a small alley off from Jalan Pantai Berawa.
 This place is really new and super clean.
 The owners are the friendliest and most hospitable people ever, offering you coffee every morning and also providing free drinking water.
 Fan room is only 150 000 IDR/room/2ppl.

 Also D’Canggu Homestay is good place to stay.
 Location is great, Batu Bolong Beach is only short walk away.
 Owner couple is really nice and helpful.
 Cheapest rooms are 150 000 IDR/room/2ppl and includes air conditioning.